How to Read a Wine Label: Without Feeling Lost

 Old Vines / Vieilles Vignes

-Not legally regulated, but typically indicates older vineyards — often more concentrated flavor.
+Not legally regulated, but typically indicates older vineyards with more concentrated fruit.

 Cuvée